Austin Fragomen Study Abroad Grant

 - Applicant is receiving UCF academic credit for the study abroad.

-- Applicant must be enrolled the semester they are studying abroad
+- Applicant must be enrolled at UCF the semester they are studying abroad

 - Applicant is not participating in an internship or research program.